Canon 1300D vs 1D Mark II N

 So what is the bottom line?
 Which of the two cameras – the Canon 1300D or the Canon 1D Mark II N – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 1300D: